The-Alphabet-Cartel/ash-nlp/docs/tech/managers/unified_config.md

 <!-- ash-nlp/docs/tech/managers/unified_config.md -->
 <!--
-Unified Config Manager Documentation for Ash-NLP Service FILE VERSION: v3.1-1
+Unified Config Manager Documentation for Ash-NLP Service FILE VERSION: v5.0
-LAST MODIFIED: 2025-08-26
+LAST MODIFIED: 2025-12-30
-PHASE: 3e
-CLEAN ARCHITECTURE: v3.1 Compliant
+CLEAN ARCHITECTURE: Compliant
 -->
 # Unified Config Manager Documentation

 **Repository**: https://github.com/the-alphabet-cartel/ash-nlp
-**Project**: Ash-NLP v3.1
+**Project**: Ash-NLP v5.0
 **Community**: The Alphabet Cartel - https://discord.gg/alphabetcartel | https://alphabetcartel.org
-**FILE VERSION**: v3.1-1
+**FILE VERSION**: v5.0
-**LAST UPDATED**: 2025-08-26
+**LAST UPDATED**: 2025-12-30
-**CLEAN ARCHITECTURE**: v3.1 Compliant
+**CLEAN ARCHITECTURE**: Compliant

 ---

 # UnifiedConfigManager Documentation

-The UnifiedConfigManager is the central configuration hub for the Ash-NLP crisis detection system, providing centralized access to all JSON configuration files with environment variable overrides, serving as the foundation for Clean Architecture v3.1 compliance.
+The **UnifiedConfigManager** is the central configuration hub for the Ash-NLP crisis detection system, providing centralized access to all JSON configuration files with environment variable overrides, serving as the foundation for Clean Architecture Compliance.

 ---

 ## Overview

-UnifiedConfigManager serves as the single source of truth for all system configuration, implementing the core architectural principle that all configuration access must flow through this centralized manager.
+**UnifiedConfigManager** serves as the single source of truth for all system configuration, implementing the core architectural principle that all configuration access must flow through this centralized manager.
 It provides the foundation for the entire configuration architecture and enables the 74% performance improvement through optimized configuration access patterns.

 ### Core Responsibilities
 - **Centralized configuration access** - Single point of access for all system configuration